azgs/azlibrary_database/azlib_v1-1spec.md

 > This task has been moved to version 1.2 work spec (June 2025 due date).

 ### Redeploy Servers
-At a minimum we need to blow away and then recreate the dev environment.
+~~At a minimum we need to blow away and then recreate the dev environment.
 Its database and pretty much everything else is *behind* rather than ahead of master.
-More ambitiously, we should consider moving both prod and dev into CCI early.
+More ambitiously, we should consider moving both prod and dev into CCI early.~~

+We are required to redeploy our servers in Amazon Linux 2023 from AL2.

 ### Metadata Validation Scripts
-We need scripts or triggers that make sure the information in collections table matches the information in metadata.azgs.
+~~We need scripts or triggers that make sure the information in collections table matches the information in metadata.azgs.~~ This is implicit in the design of the system.
+As we move away from the original bulk upload script workflow and only manipulate data through the API, there is really no method for the two to get out of sync.